Olympus PEN-F vs Nikon D4S

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

 Feature comparison: Olympus PEN-F vs Nikon D4S

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), while the D4S has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D4S has a higher magnification than the one of the PEN-F (0.70x vs 0.62x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Olympus PEN-F and Nikon D4S along with similar information for a selection of comparators.

 One feature that differentiates the PEN-F and the D4S is in-body image stabilization (IBIS).
 The PEN-F reduces the risk of handshake-induced blur with all attached lenses, while the D4S has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The PEN-F has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D4S does not have a selfie-screen.